UIS Fall 2021 Employee COVID-19 Vaccination Policy

 Employees who are granted an exemption from taking the COVID-19 vaccination must comply with mitigation measures, which will include, but may not be limited to, the following:

-- Twice-a-week on-campus COVID-19 testing (every 72 hours), with negative test results;
+- Twice-a-week on-campus COVID-19 testing (every 48 hours), unless otherwise directed, with negative test results;

 - Wearing face coverings at all times inside university facilities except in personal offices or residences, and when outside on campus if unable to maintain six feet of distance from others;